nokia/SReXperts/docs/eda/beginner/digital-twin.md

 We need to:

-- Add the node template for our 7750 SR-1 device
+- Add a new node template for our 7750 SR-1 device
     - Ensure it is using nodeProfile `sros-ghcr-26.3.r1`
 - Add the relevant CPM, IOM, MDA and Connector components.
 - Connect it to the spine node.
-    - Double-check to ensure the correct interface name is used.
+    - Double-check to ensure the correct interface name is used (ethernet-1-a-1-1).
 - Deploy the workflow!

 /// details | Solution & Verification